While drafting over the past week, I fell into the exact trap of “desperate content” I set out to advise against in this post.

 She was referencing how an unfocused draft is the fastest way to rejection.

 I wrote down the quote, so that I could share the timeless maxim in a blog post.
 But when I returned to the idea in November, I made it too complicated.

 I started thinking about other writing tips I could include in the post and couldn’t quite pinpoint what I wanted to say.

-I scribbled an outline of related advice regarding:
+Which led to me scribbling an outline of related advice regarding: